Opinion evidence

 Opinion evidence refers to direct evidence outlining what the expert witness, believes, or infers in regard to facts, as distinguished from personal knowledge of the facts themselves.
 In common law jurisdictions the general rule is that a witness is supposed to testify as to what was observed and not to give an opinion on what was observed.
 However, there are two exceptions to this rule: expert evidence and non-expert opinion given by laymen which people in their daily lives reach without conscious ratiocination.

 General rule

 In general, witnesses should testify only as to the facts observed and should not give opinion.

 The main rationale for such a rule is that the admission of opinion evidence would not assist, or might even mislead, the court and in particular the jury.
 This is because opinion evidence is usually irrelevant.
 Moreover, admission of such evidence would usurp the functions of the jury, which alone should be the tribunal of fact and draw its own inferences.

+For instance, the court may in order to prove handwriting in any document take help of an expert who will compare the handwriting in document with the handwriting of persons by whom such document in purported to be written.

+Another example can be a DNA test.
+Court me take help of DNA expert in order to ascertain the parentage of any child or person.